micnews/twitter-emojis/readme.md

 # twitter-emojis

-Get a twitter stream, with tweets that include emojis.
+Search twitter, get a stream with responses (but only responses that include emojis).

 ## Install